The Configuration File – “remote” Section – Git Config

 The git remote add command added a default fetch line that results in git fetch fetching all branches (+refs/heads/*) from the remote host and mapping them to remote-tracking branches under refs/remotes/toast.

-For example, a remote branch at refs/heads/master would then be mapped to a local remote-tracking branch at refs/heads/toast/master and we could refer to this branch as toast/master.
+For example, a remote branch at refs/heads/master would then be mapped to a local remote-tracking branch at refs/remotes/toast/master and we could refer to this branch as toast/master.

 Next: Git Remotes Up Close: The Config File “branch” Section